-Examinations: There are three midterm tests on some Wednesdays during the semester, and one comprehensive final exam in the end to be scheduled during the Finals Week.
+Examinations: There will be two midterm tests and one final exam during the semester.

 You will take all examinations at regularly scheduled times.
 Exceptions for a legitimate reason may be granted by and must be approved by the instructor beforehand.
 You should notify (or under certain unusual circumstances have other(s) to notify) the instructor formally that you will miss, or have missed an exam, and provide a reason, with accompanying documents supporting that, for your absence within 24hrs of the scheduled exam date.
 Your instructor can be notified by e-mail.
 Contact beforehand your instructor to make necessary arrangement, if you know in advance that you will be unable to take an exam at the regular class time.
-Anyone of you who fail to follow the procedure will receive a GRADE OF ZERO on the missed exam.
+Anyone of you who fail to follow the procedure will receive a GRADE OF ZERO on the missed test/exam.